We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 What problem does it solve?

-Wistia provides users with a platform where they can host videos and leverage features such as embedding, channel creation, and management.
+Wistia provides users a platform to host videos and leverage features such as embedding, channel creation, and management.

 Why is it awesome?